whitecat-sh/whitecat/content/post/notes/index.md

 Login using your username and password as you normally would on your server.

-And there you have it, a ssh tunnel from your school to your remote server, essentially bypassing every school restriction/firewall they would have in place.
+And there you have it, a ssh tunnel from your target's network to your remote server, essentially bypassing every restriction/firewall they would have in place.

 # (OPTIONAL) More advanced configuration with a domain name and pub-key authentication.